-The topic of safely backing up your photos is a popular one on this site.
+The topic of safely backing up your photos is popular on this site.
 Every time I write an article that touches on the subject, it always gets a lot of traffic and shares on social media.
-I must have a smart audience, because backing up your photos is an incredibly important part of being a photographer!
+I must have an intelligent audience because backing up your photos is essential for being a photographer!

-Many photographers incorrectly start out by not caring about their photography backup routine.
-One of the big reasons for this is that people spend all of their budget on a new camera and lens, and never give a second thought to how they are going to keep their photos safe.
-Then at some point they either experience catastrophic image loss themselves, or hear a story about it from a friend.
-Sadly the photo world is rife with examples of people losing every image they every created, simply because they were poorly informed or lazy with their photo backups.
+Many photographers incorrectly start by not caring about their photography backup routine.
+One of the big reasons for this is that people spend all of their budgets on a new camera and lens and never give a second thought to which external drives they will buy to keep their photos safe.
+Then, they either experience catastrophic image loss themselves or hear a story about it from a friend.
+Sadly the photo world is rife with examples of people losing every image they created simply because they were poorly informed or lazy with their photo backups.

-In this article I’m going to explain what is known as the 3-2-1 backup strategy.
-The origins of the name will become apparent when it is explained.
+In this article, I will explain what is known as the 3-2-1 backup strategy.
+The origins of the name will become apparent when it is presented.
 This strategy should be seen as an absolute minimum level of protection for your photos.
-If you are not using a 3-2-1 backup strategy, you’re walking on thin ice!
-It could crack at any moment, and you could easily lose your photos.
+You’re walking on thin ice if you are not using a 3-2-1 backup strategy!
+It could crack at any moment, and you could quickly lose your photos.

 Explaining the 3-2-1 Backup Strategy

 Since this is a photography website, I often use the word photos instead of files, but of course, this strategy and advice can apply to any digital file.
 A 3-2-1 backup strategy means that you have a total of three copies of your photos.
 Two of which are local (at home or in your office) but on different devices.
 One more copy is kept offsite.

 Your First Copy